 This person’s answer was clear: “Everything we sent to Washington was always a gift.
 Not a loan.”
 In that case the Blair House Indians thus legally became owned by the State Department and/or the Protocol Office, to do with as they wished, whenever they wished.

 So what did actually happen to the sculptures?
 It is probable that the Blair House Restoration Committee’s fundraising activities included selling or auctioning off items that were not going to be part of the new decor; in fact the Fund raised almost $5 million from private contributors.
 No doubt there were fundraising auctions and other sales at various points in time; that would explain the collector telling Mrs. Chorlton that she had bought a piece “from Blair House.”
+(If any reader bought one of these directly from Blair, I’d love to hear from you.)
 The Blair House Restoration Fund continues to raise money on behalf of the facility today; it is an ongoing effort.
 But there is no evidence for the claim that the Clintons “stole” the Indians that had been packed up and put into storage (and quite possibly sold) years before they ever arrived in Washington.